jandahl/home-assistant-zone-activity-tracker/README.md

 -   **Trigger Zone**: Select the zone entity that triggers the activity.
 -   **Target Calendar**: Select the calendar entity where the activity log will be created.
 -   **Reset Time**: Set the time for the daily reset (defaults to 04:00:00).
+-   **Minutes in Zone**: The number of minutes the person must continuously be in the zone before an activity is logged (defaults to 5 minutes).
+Set to 0 to log immediately upon entry.

 ## Testing